Bijikyu/Custom-Instructions/apiFactoryInstructions.md

 When writing code or functions to interact with an API you will write as generic as possible to be able to accept different parameters which enable all functions for use with a given endpoint.
 When writing/refactoring code, prefer the smallest practical number of lines, combining similar branches with concise checks (e.g., using includes() where sensible).
 Avoid excessive helpers unless they remove repetition.
 Keep functionality in a single function if possible, & unify success/failure logic within a single block rather than duplicating it.
 Function & Variable Naming Conventions:
-Function & variable names should be no more than two words combined to describe their use; if one or both words can be abbreviated do so, & use js camelCase ( a directory array variable could be "dirArr").
+Function & variable names should be no more than two words (preferably 1-2 syllable word) combined to describe their use; if one or both words can be abbreviated do so, & use js camelCase ( a directory array variable could be "dirArr").
 A function's name should consist of an action & a noun, action first, to say what it does, not what it is a doer of, so in example: "sendEmail", not "emailSender".
 A variable's name should consist of two relevant words, the first describing context of use, & the second what it is.

 ## External API Use
 Certain APIs are used for certain functionality instead of building it all over ourselves again.
 The functionality provided by these APIs must be integrated into the API we are building.
 First and foremost is the Webway API Gateway.
-Here is it's documentation:
+Make use of it, here is it's documentation:

 # Webway API Gateway